 Kristina Hicks, LPC

 Kristina earned a Bachelor of Science from Southwestern Adventist University and a Masters of Science in Counseling Psychology from Tarleton State University.
 Kristina's theoretical approaches include a client-centered approach with cognitive behavioral therapy, behavioral therapy, and solution-focused therapy.
+Kristina works with a variety of issues such as depression, anxiety issues, relationship issues, parenting, grief, emotional and sexual abuse, work issues, self-esteem, life-changing events to name a few.

 Tara Mitchell, LCSW